Share screening recommendations with your at-risk family members

 Screening of family members can prevent premature deaths if aneurysms are detected and treated, and therefore prevents aortic dissections.
 Treatment involves routine imaging and medications to decrease the rate of growth of the aneurysm.
 When an aneurysm reaches the size that it is at risk for dissecting, surgical repair of the aneurysms is recommended.
 This treatment plan is highly effective for preventing aortic dissection.

-Your provider can refer to the 2010 ACCF/AHA/AATS/ACR/ASA/SCA/SCAI/SIR/STS/SVM Guidelines for the Diagnosis and Management of Patients with Thoracic Aortic Disease to see these recommendations.
+Your provider can refer to the 2022 ACC/AHA Guideline for the Diagnosis and Management of Aortic Disease: A Report of the American Heart Association/American College of Cardiology Joint Committee on Clinical Practice Guidelines to see these recommendations.

 In families where a gene change, or ‘pathogenic variant’ (a disease-causing mutation that you are born with) has been found, clinical management to prevent a dissection is indicated for all family members who carry the variant.